drvrtigo/DualWavetableOSCsm/README.md

 A dual-channel wavetable oscillator firmware for the **Electrosmith Daisy Patch SM**, designed as a Eurorack module.
 Each channel outputs an independent wavetable voice with per-channel morph control, sub-oscillator, optional harmonic interval layering, analog oscillator drift, and a calibrated 1V/oct pitch tracking system.

+*This is a work in progress; no guarantees this readme is fully accurate*

 ---

 ## Features